See why 9 out of 10 people would recommend Starter U to a friend.

 Our course covers business ideation, marketing, selling, customer service, how to overcome the biggest obstacle stopping you from starting your business: you.
 Through roughly twelve hours of instruction, entrepreneur stories, quizzes, and discussion topics, we distill everything you absolutely need to know to start your business tomorrow.
 At the end of the course, you will receive a certification proving you have successfully completed the course.
 So, what are you waiting for?
 Start today!

 Starter U has a dedicated mobile app so you can take your learning with you.
+Download what Best Company has called a life changing app.

 To download for iPhone: